Cette page web est intégralement disponible en français

 His paintings include the "Illuminations of the Kremlin" to celebrate the coronation of the last Czar Nicholas and the Empress Alexandra which Percy attended, and landscapes of his birthplace in Scotland, the Matane River where he salmon fished, his wife’s garden in Como and his Westmount home on Belvedere Rd.

-Percy Nobbs created the Atlantic Salmon Federation which today is still an active and important organization which funds research for salmon conservation and habits.
+Percy Nobbs created the Atlantic Salmon Federation located in New Brunswick, which today is still an active and important organization which funds research for salmon conservation and habits.

 In 1952 he earned the Outdoor Life Conservation award as the man who contributed most to the conservation of wildlife that year.